How to start a craft business online from your home

 8. Brush up on your photography skills

-Having high-quality photos of your products in your product listings is essential to maximizing sales of your handmade crafts.
+Having high-quality photos of your products on your site is essential to maximizing sales of your handmade crafts.
 When they can’t see an item in person, people rely on images to make online purchasing decisions.
 Make sure you have good lighting and take photos from multiple angles to give the most accurate representation of your creations as possible.

 No one wants to order a beaded bracelet that looks purple and white in the photo only to find out that it’s actually navy blue and pale pink when it arrives at their door.